puniverse/capsule/README.md

 In order to support Maven dependencies, we needed to include all of Capsule's classes in the capsule JAR rather than just the `Capsule` class.
 This will add about 1.5MB to the (compressed) JAR, but will save a lot more by not embedding all the dependencies.

+Apart from the *thin* and *fat* extremes, Capsule supports anything in between: it is possible to embed some dependencies while declaring others in the manifest (or `pom.xml`) and letting Capsule retrieve them upon first run.
+Please note that whenever a capsule needs to retrieve even just some Maven artifacts, its JAR needs to include all of Capsule's classes.

 Finally, a capsule may not contain any of the application's classes/JARs at all.
 The capsule's manifest can contain these two attributes:

     Main-Class: Capsule